Allen Lissette: Later life

-Lissette was a squadron leader in the Royal New Zealand Air Force, and in the 1966 Queen's Birthday Honours, he was appointed a Member of the Military Division of the Order of the British Empire.
+Lissette was a squadron leader in the Royal New Zealand Air Force.
+He served in Europe in World War II as a fighter pilot with No. 126 Squadron, Royal Air Force.
+He was shot down while on operations in a Spitfire over Albania in January 1943 and captured, remaining a prisoner until the end of the war.
+In the 1966 Queen's Birthday Honours, he was appointed a Member of the Military Division of the Order of the British Empire.

-He suffered a heart attack during a club game in October 1972 and died the following January, aged 53.
+Lissette suffered a heart attack during a club game in October 1972 and died the following January, aged 53.